Thomas F. Connolly

-Vice Admiral Thomas Francis Connolly Jr. (October 24, 1909 – May 24, 1996) was a three-star rank admiral in the United States Navy, aviator, gymnast and Olympic medalist in the 1932 Summer Olympics.
+Vice Admiral Thomas Francis Connolly Jr. (October 24, 1909 – May 24, 1996) was a three-star rank admiral in the United States Navy, aviator, and gymnast.
+As a member of the United States men's national artistic gymnastics team, he won an Olympic bronze medal at the 1932 Summer Olympics.

-Connolly served in Navy for 38 years.
+Connolly served in the Navy for 38 years.
 Over his career he served in World War II, oversaw the development of a program that later evolved into the United States Naval Test Pilot School, commanded two aircraft carriers, and served as Deputy Chief of Naval Operations for Air Warfare, retiring from that post in 1971.

-Connolly was instrumental in the development of the Grumman F-14 Tomcat.
+Connolly was instrumental in developing the Grumman F-14 Tomcat.
 The plane was named in his honor and for Thomas Hinman Moorer, then Chief of Naval Operations.

-Early life
+Early life and education

 Connolly was born in St. Paul, Minnesota.
 Most of his childhood was spent in Los Angeles.
 He attended the University of California, Los Angeles.
 In 1929, he received an appointment for the United States Naval Academy.